 ✿Write to your congressman and Senators asking them to write a bill banning these pesticides.
 But since this is a quixotic request (given that the chemical and oil companies now own a majority of congress people) you can take personal action since many of these insecticides are common household products.

 ✿ Buy only organic seeds.
-It turns out that 90% of seeds are now soaked in neonicotinoids which means those so-called healthy garden plants that you are growing from seed my be full of these toxins!
+It turns out that 90% of seeds are now soaked in neonics, which means those so-called healthy garden plants that you are growing from seed my be full of these toxins!

-✿ Learn more about neonics on the Xerxes Society website
+✿ Check out the Xerxes Society website

 ✿ Alert and educate your neighbors to this unfolding disaster.
 When the public becomes involved, things will change!